Chain links can be easily separated and joined, allowing flexibility for future changes in the process or facility.

 Fewer particulates means less dust in the air, ground, and mash.
 This means less cleanup and higher yield.

-Cable-based systems wind up over time and the metal in augers wears through the PVC.
+Cable-based systems wind up over time and the metal in augers wears through tubing.
 Chain disks involve minimal friction.

 4-inch systems can move up to 300 lbs. of whole grain and 200 lbs. of milled grain per minute.

-Manufacturers and types of material used (such as PVC, ribbed steel, or welded steel) will effect rates and effective runs, so give us a call or fill out the form to go over your application.
+Manufacturers and types of material used (such as PVC, ribbed steel, or welded steel) will affect rates and effective runs, so give us a call or fill out the form to go over your application.
 We’ll answer your questions, get you a quote, or both.

 2-3/8″ (up to 55 lbs/min whole grain, 39 lbs/min milled grain)